centrica-engineering/nucleus-docs/docs/components/ns-inputter.md

 Radio buttons are for when customers need to select only one option from a list.
 If you need them to select multiple options then you should use checkboxes.
 If there are many items to choose from then you should consider a select instead.

-Radio buttons are automatically grouped together in a `<fieldset>`, the `heading` attribute mentioned above is used to provide a `<legend>` to describe the options.
-These are usually in the form of a question - such as "Are you a British Gas customer?".
+Radio buttons are usually in the form of a question - such as "Are you a British Gas customer?".

 #### Note on the size of the heading for radio buttons

 Radio buttons come with a heading that inherits size 4, which is larger than the default label size and can visually look odd when grouped with other `ns-inputters`.

-To match this heading's size with other `ns-inputter` labels', group all associated elements in an `ns-fieldset`.
+To match this heading's size with other `ns-inputter` labels', group all associated elements in an `ns-form-group`.
 This will help keep a logical visual hierarchy when using radio buttons grouped with other inputs.

 ![Radio buttons](images/ns-inputter/radio-buttons.webp)